awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-state-manager-chef.md

    For information, see [Install or upgrade AWS command line tools](getting-started-cli.md)\.

 1. Run one of the following commands to create an association that runs Chef cookbooks by targeting nodes using tags\.
+Replace each *example resource placeholder* with your own information\.
 Command \(A\) uses GitHub as the source type\.
 Command \(B\) uses Amazon S3 as the source type\.

    **\(A\) GitHub source**